Conference Agenda

 6:30 p.m. – 9:30 p.m.

-Join us for a night of fun at Splitsville Luxury Lanes in Disney Springs™.
-Try your hand at bowling or billiards, or just sit back and watch the entertainment.
+Join us for a night of fun at Andretti Indoor Karting and Games.
 The event includes a buffet dinner and bar.
+Entertainment will include go-karts, bowling, laser tag and lots of arcade games!
 This is an event for the entire family, but everyone who attends MUST be registered and have a name badge.
-Be sure to register your children if you will be bringing them with you.
+Be sure to register your children if they will be coming with you.
+Various types of races are available.
+The minimum age is 4 years old and drivers must be at least 36″ tall.
+A liability waiver is required.

-Closing Breakfast: A Fireside Chat with FCCMA Past Presidents
+Closing Breakfast – A Fireside Chat with Legends of the Profession

-Description: Join your colleagues for coffee, breakfast and life lessons from a panel of past presidents.
-In this session, returning by popular demand, the presenters will share challenges, choices and conflicts each of them faced during their time in local government management.
-You’ll benefit from their warnings, wit and wisdom.
+Join your colleagues for coffee, breakfast and life lessons from a panel full of legends of the profession.
+In this session, returning by popular demand, the presenters will share the joy of service.